Dekkonot/buwic/README.md

 That functionality dramatically slows complicates this module and slows it down, so it's not provided.

-This library aims to be as fast as possible, but there is some overhead associated with functions and tables that is not present for pure VM types.
-As a result, it is quite a bit slower than a raw implementation.
+This library aims to be as fast as possible, but there is some overhead associated with functions and tables that can't be avoided.
+Using a Ryzen 5500U, this module takes roughly twice as long per operation without native codegen.
+With native codegen, that number is 1.6 times as long instead of 2.
+This is still *very* fast, and odds are against you needing something faster.
+If you do though, use the raw `buffer` library.

 The API is below: